JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

 });
 ```

-We create the template for the `droppable-trash` component
+We create the template for the `droppable-trash` component.

 ``` text
 <script type="text/x-handlebars" data-template-name="components/droppable-trash">